The Best Thing

 It just might take a Christmas miracle.

-The Best Thing is available as a single novella, or in a combination collection—Romancing the Holiday—containing The Best Thing and two other contemporary romances from HelenKay Dimon and Christi Barth.
+Or in a multi-author collection – Romancing the Holiday – containing The Best Thing and two other contemporary romances from HelenKay Dimon and Christi Barth.

 “You need to fix Tori.
 She’s broken.”